NorberMV/Hydroponics_tech/README.md

 # Hydroponics_tech

-A project that allows control a pump by setting a timer in a hydroponic system with the Nutrient Film Technique.
+The whole idea for this project it´s to prototype and build a 12 plant hydroponic system with common and cheap or recycled elements that allows people grow food in their houses and be able to experiment with this particular hydroponic method.

-   Description:
+   Technical Description:
   * This sketch allows the user to select between several default time modes for
   * the drive of the motor pump, in a hydroponic system.
 Interacts with the arduino driver hardware
   * nano CH340, lcd I2C 16x2 and the clock module RTC DS3231.
 Modified part of the code "Time Clock Test